LangGraph: State Graphs for More Robust Agents

 graph.add_edge("respond", END)

-The second is per-step streaming.
-The stream method emits one event per executed node with the partial state update.
-UIs can show the user what the agent is doing in real time without waiting for the final result, and observability systems can measure per-node latency instead of only end-to-end latency.
+Per-step streaming: the stream method emits one event per executed node with the partial state update.
+UIs can show the user what the agent is doing in real time.

-The third is explicit loops with exit conditions.
-A node can point back to itself through a conditional edge distinguishing between “continue” and “terminate”.
-It’s the same ReAct pattern we’ve always had, but with the stopping condition declared in one place rather than buried inside the loop body.
+Explicit loops with exit conditions: a node can point back to itself through a conditional edge distinguishing between “continue” and “terminate”.
+It’s the same ReAct pattern, but with the stopping condition declared in one place rather than buried inside the loop body.

-LangGraph pays its cost when the flow has non-trivial conditional logic, when the agent’s duration exceeds a minute, when you need human intervention or when production observability is a hard requirement.
-It doesn’t compensate for a single-turn chatbot, for a one-shot tool call or for exploratory prototypes where building the graph is more ceremony than product.
-Useful rule of thumb: if your agent fits in fifteen lines of loop and will never run longer than ten seconds, don’t wrap it in a graph.
+LangGraph pays its cost when the flow has non-trivial conditional logic, agent duration exceeds a minute, human intervention is needed at intermediate steps, or production observability is a hard requirement.
+It does not pay for a single-turn chatbot, a one-shot tool call, or exploratory prototypes where building the graph is more ceremony than product.

-LangGraph is one of those libraries that feels like a detour until you face your second serious production agent, and then it’s hard to go back.
-The underlying argument isn’t technical but organisational: the hand-rolled ReAct loop forces flow logic, error handling, persistence and observability to live inside the same code body, and that ages badly.
-A state graph separates those concerns almost by design.
-The API is still moving —renames and patterns shift between releases— and that’s a real friction, but the conceptual bet is sound and lines up with decades of literature on state machines and BPM.
-For anyone already inside LangChain, it’s the natural evolution.
-For anyone starting from scratch, the learning cost is reasonable if the agent is headed for production.
-For everybody else, a well-written loop is still enough.
+LangGraph is one of those libraries that feel like a detour until you face your second serious production agent, and then it’s hard to go back.
+The underlying argument is organisational: the hand-rolled ReAct loop forces flow logic, error handling, persistence, and observability to coexist in the same code body.
+A state graph separates those concerns almost by design, and that value shows in every week of maintenance.